Is Sip Tax Free?

 Here are five key benefits of SIP (Systematic Investment Plan) for tax saving, along with an explanation of capital gains tax:

-• Tax Deductions Under Section 80C: SIP investments in ELSS qualify for tax deductions up to ₹1.5 lakh per annum under Section 80C, reducing taxable income and enabling tax savings.
+• Tax Deductions Under Section 80C: SIP investments in ELSS qualify for tax deductions up to ₹1.5 lakh per annum under Section 80C if you opt for the old tax regime, reducing taxable income and enabling tax savings.

 • Long-Term Capital Gains (LTCG) Tax Benefit: ELSS investments held for over 1 year attract a 12.5% LTCG tax on gains above ₹1.25 lakh per financial year, without indexation benefits, offering a tax-efficient option for long-term investors.